lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 ```

-**heatmap**: plot of the normalized counts for all the significant genes obtained with the **pheatmap()** function.
+**heatmap**: plot of the normalised counts for all the significant genes obtained with the `pheatmap()` function.
 The heatmap provides insights into genes and sample relationships that may not be apparent from individual gene plots alone.
+Notiche that this plot is based on the normalised counts.

 ```r
 #### Heatmap ####